 Win with blogging?
 Seriously?
 That’s so 2003.

-I get it.
+We get it.
 You’re skeptical about blogging because you’ve been let down.
 Maybe there was a time you spent hours at your computer, typing your masterpiece.
 You hit publish with giddy anticipation, and…crickets.

 “What a waste,” you thought.
 “Winning with blogging is a myth.
 Maybe it worked once upon a time, but its ship has sailed.”

 You know what?
-I understand your frustration, anger, and the feeling that you’ve been misled.
+We understand your frustration, anger, and the feeling that you’ve been misled.
 The truth is the majority of blogs fail.
 But not all.
 Our success with blogging, for Pronto and our clients, says otherwise.

 But to understand what separates a top-ranking blog from one buried in the bowels of Google, we first need to understand how blogging plays into search engines’ algorithms.
 So let’s start there.